CALL FOR SUBMISSIONS

 Please note: delegates may submit a maximum of three proposals.
 If submitting three, at least one of them must be collaborative.

 When you submit online, you will be asked to enter the following information:

 Title of presentation

-Type of presentation (paper, workshop, symposium, performance, poster)
+Type of presentation (research paper, practice paper, workshop, symposium, roundtable, performance, poster)

 Name/s of presenter/s